 Compassion was a major theme as St. Roman shared stories of her work and suggestions for how to confront homelessness during a symposium Jan.
 31 at the University of Maryland School of Social Work.
-The 90-minute event, which drew a crowd of 60-plus, was sponsored by the University of Maryland, Baltimore (UMB) Police Force and its Campus Outreach and Support Team (COAST), which was launched last fall by Chief Alice Cary, MS.
+The 90-minute event, which drew a crowd of 60-plus, was sponsored by the University of Maryland, Baltimore (UMB) Police Force and its Community Outreach and Support Team (COAST), which was launched last fall by Chief Alice Cary, MS.

 Cary attended the symposium along with COAST leader Lt.
 Matthew Johnson, other UMB police officers, members of the Baltimore Police Department's Homeless Outreach Team (HOT), and University students, staff, and faculty.
 Johnson introduced St. Roman, who spent a week in Baltimore observing the homeless outreach efforts of UMB and city agencies and offering insights from her 15 years of service in the Big Easy.